apply simplification rules to an expression

 This help page contains complete information about the simplify command.
 For basic information on the simplify command, see the simplify help page.

 The simplify command is used to apply simplification rules to an expression.

-The simplify routine searches the expression for function calls, square roots, radicals, and powers and invokes the appropriate simplification procedures.
+The simplify/expr calling sequence searches the expression, expr, for function calls, square roots, radicals, and powers.
+It then invokes the appropriate simplification procedures.

-The command simplify can perform simplification with respect to side relations.
+Performs simplification with respect to the side relations.
 For details, see simplify/siderels.

 Download Help Document

 What kind of issue would you like to report?
 (Optional)